iqbal9865/iqbal9865/README.md

 My Skill :

 ✔ Proficient understanding of web markup, including HTML5, CSS3, SASS, and JavaScript.
-✔ Good understanding of TypeScript, RXJS, Angular, React, and Redux.
+✔ Good understanding of TypeScript, React-Native, Angular, React, and Redux.
 ✔ Familiarity with Backend technology such as Node.js, Express.js, and MySQL.
-✔ Experience with common front-end development tools such as Git, Figma, Webpack, and Yarn.
+✔ Experience with common front-end development tools like Git, Figma, Webpack, and Yarn.

 My Service :